Prashi-Devops/nodes/README.md

 *Description*

 * Steps to introduce a new service type in Service Ramp :

-       	* Insert a row into [SSP_DB].[dbo}.[ServiceType] table with values of new Service Type.
+	* Insert a row into [SSP_DB].[dbo].[ServiceType] table with values of new Service Type.
         * Insert a row into [SSP_DB].[dbo].[ServiceOffering] using ID of the new serviceType of step .
         * Change Status to 1 in [SSP_DB].[dbo].[ServiceType] of the new service type row when it is ready to be usable.
         * Insert rows into [SSP_DB].[dbo].[TemplateDrawingSelector] table with values of new Service Type based on ServiceOfferingId.
 	* Insert rows into [SSP_DB].[dbo].[TransactionType] table with values of new Service Type based on ServiceOfferingId.

 * Low level instructions:
 	* Include in the Post deployment script ReferenceData_ServiceType.sql the new service type.
-	* Include in the Post deployment script ReferenceData_ServiceOfferinf.sql the new service offering related to the new service type
+	* Include in the Post deployment script ReferenceData_ServiceOfferinf.sql the new service offering related to the new service type.

 *Success Criteria*

 * When a user logs into ServiceRamp, the following are true:
 	*   In the Flow Overview screen, the left pane list of Service Types includes the new Service Type
 	*   In the Flow Summary screen, a new box is displayed with the New ServiceType
 *   In the Create Flow - Flow Setup screen, a new box is displayed with the new Service Type and the one sentence description provided by Architecture.
 *   A template, flow, flow segment, lookup table, etc. can be created for the new Service Type